Who should be our next FDA Commissioner?

 According to Gulfo, the only criteria should be whether a drug, device, or therapy is safe and effective in some manner.
 After that, post-market surveillance, additional studies, and consensus practices among doctors will figure out which drugs have the most clinical utility and under what specific circumstances.

 Gulfo is also mad at the FDA for overstepping their authority by banning perfectly valid tests over concerns about whether the information the tests provide is “clinically useful”.
 If a test gives accurate information, it should be approved.
 Doctors know best if and how to use any information a test provides.
 As an example, the FDA shut down 23andMe’s genetic testing program over concerns over how the results might be used.
 However, how to structure care based on test results is best decided by doctors working in conjunction with their patients, not bureaucrats in Washington, DC.
-Baring companies from sharing valid test results also violates the First Amendment!
+Barring companies from sharing valid test results also violates the First Amendment!

 Finally, I want to highlight Gulfo’s plan for clearer standards around what “effectiveness” means.
 Right now, the FDA sets the bar for “effectiveness” in a very haphazard way.
 The FDA’s ever-changing and often capricious definitions of effectiveness make it hard for companies to plan their R&D. Clearer standards around effectiveness would also increase venture capitalists’ ability to invest in drug and medical device startups.